tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/开发指南/Custom Runtime/Custom Runtime 创建 Bash 示例函数_intl_en.md

 ## Overview
 This document describes how to create, package, and release a Custom Runtime cloud function to respond to the triggered event.
 You will learn the development process and operating mechanism of Custom Runtime.

-## Procedure
+## Directions
 Before creating a Custom Runtime cloud function, you need to create a runtime boot file [bootstrap](#bootstrap) and [function file](#hsfile).

 <span id="bootstrap"></span>
 ### Creating a bootstrap file
 Bootstrap is a runtime entry bootloader.
-When Custom Runtime loads a function, it retrieves the file named “bootstrap” and executes the file to start Custom Runtime, which allows developers to develop runtime functions using any programming language or version.
+When Custom Runtime loads a function, it retrieves the file named “bootstrap” and executes the file to start Custom Runtime, which allows developers to develop runtime functions using any programming language and version.
 Bootstrap must:
  - Have the execute permission.
  - Be able to run in the SCF system environment (CentOS 7.6).